Table of Contents[Hide][Show]

 These objectives will help you set benchmarks when you need to assess whether IF is working for you or not.

-Some people may not even be a candidate for IF.
-These can include children or people below 18 years old, pregnant women, and those with weak immune systems.
+But, some people should not consider themselves a candidate for IF.
+These can include children or people below 18 years old, pregnant women, breastfeeding women, individuals with weak immune systems, and those who have other underlying medical conditions

 Even if you’re healthy, you should not proceed with IF without getting clearance from your doctor.
-You want to ensure you’re in tiptop shape before you begin this.
+You want to ensure you’re in tiptop shape before you begin.

 2. Choose How You Want to Fast

-What is intermittent fasting?
-It’s a cyclical period of fasting, which can be calorie restriction or non-eating of food, and consumption of food.
-With this definition, we have different types of IFs:
+As previously mentioned, intermittent fasting is a cyclical period of fasting, which can be calorie restriction or non-eating of food, followed by the consumption of food.
+With this definition, we have different intermittent fasting plans:

 - Intermittent Fasting 16/8 Method—You fast for 16 hours and eat within the 8-hour window.